UK PM Johnson 'stable' in intensive care, needed oxygen after COVID-19 symptoms worsened

 But the absence of Johnson, the first leader of a major power to be hospitalised after testing positive for the novel coronavirus, has raised questions about who is truly in charge of the world's fifth largest economy at such a crucial time.
 While Britain has no formal succession plan should a prime minister become incapacitated, Johnson asked Foreign Secretary Dominic Raab, 46, to deputise for him "where necessary", Downing Street said..

 Queen Elizabeth wished Johnson a "full and speedy recovery" and sent a message of support to his pregnant fiancée, Carrie Symonds, and his family.
+Prince Charles, the heir to the British throne, wished Johnson a speedy recovery.
 WHO LEADS?

 Raab on Tuesday chaired the government's COVID-19 emergency response meeting, though ministers refused to say who had ultimate control over the United Kingdom's nuclear weapons - a role held by the prime minister.
-"There are well-developed protocols which are in place," said Gove, who himself went into self-isolation on Tuesday after a family member displayed coronavirus symptoms.
+"There are well-developed protocols which are in place," said Cabinet Office Minister Michael Gove, who himself went into self-isolation on Tuesday after a family member displayed coronavirus symptoms.

 British leaders do not traditionally publicise the results of their medical examinations as some U.S. presidents including Donald Trump have.
 Raab, the son of a Czech-born Jewish refugee who fled the Nazis in 1938, takes the helm at a pivotal time.
 Government scientists see the death toll rising until at least April 12 and Britain must ultimately decide when to lift the lockdown.